bardock/mailzor/README.md

 ## Testing

 In the repository open \ExperienceTesting\Mvc4TestApp\Mvc4TestApp.sln - it makes use of the nuget package.
+It's also an example of the MailzorModule Autofac wireup logic.

 Have [smpt4dev](http://smtp4dev.codeplex.com/) running or configure it to a real mail server and see it deliver a test message.